-- Avoid strenuous activity during the hottest parts of the day.
+- Avoid strenuous activity during the hottest parts of the day. during the hottest parts of the day.
 Exercise in the early morning if possible.

 - Turn on your air conditioner if you need it.
-Just a few hours a day in an air-conditioned space can reduce the risk of illness.
-Fans will not prevent heat-related illness when the temperature is above 95°F. If you are concerned about the cost of running your air conditioner, check to see if you are eligible to receive a discounted electricity rate from Eversource to help lower your electricity bills.
+Fans will not prevent heat-related illness when the temperature is above 95°F. If you are concerned about the cost of running your air conditioner, check if you are eligible to receive a discounted electricity rate from Eversource.

-- Sign up for City alerts at somervillema.gov/alerts or by calling 311.
+- Sign up for City alerts by calling 311 or at www.somervillema.gov/Alerts

 - Call 911 in an emergency.
 If someone is showing signs of heatstroke call 911 immediately.
-Signs of heatstroke include a body temperature over 103 degrees; hot, red, dry, or moist skin; a rapid and strong pulse; and possible unconsciousness.
+Signs of heatstroke include a body temperature over 103°F; hot, red, dry, or moist skin; a rapid and strong pulse; and possible unconsciousness.
 While waiting for help to arrive, move the person into a cool area, help cool them down with wet towels or a cool bath, and DO NOT give them fluids.
-It is safe to call 911 and go to the hospital.

 Stay Cool at Home